Calvin Stengs

-Calvin Stengs (/nl/; born 18 December 1998) is a Dutch professional footballer who plays as a winger for club Pisa on loan from Feyenoord, and the Netherlands national team.
+Calvin Stengs (/nl/; born 18 December 1998) is a Dutch professional footballer who plays as a midfielder for Eredivisie club AZ.

-A product of the AZacademy, Stengs broke into the first team during the 2017–18 season.
+A product of the AZ academy, Stengs broke into the first team during the 2017–18 season.
 He developed into a key player for the club, and earned a transfer to Ligue 1 club Nice in 2021 for a fee reported to be €10 million plus bonuses.
 After mainly being a substitute during his first season at the club, he was sent on a season-long loan to Antwerp.
 There, he won the Belgian Pro League and Belgian Cup.
 In 2023, he returned to the Netherlands where he signed with defending Eredivisie title winners Feyenoord for a fee worth €6 million.

 At international level, Stengs has represented the Netherlands, having made his debut for the senior team in November 2019.

+Early life

+Stengs was born on 18 December 1998 in Amstelveen, North Holland, and grew up in Nieuw-Vennep.
+He was raised mainly by his mother, Marlies, his father having been absent for part of his childhood.
+His grandfather also played a significant part in his upbringing.
+Stengs often stayed with his grandparents in IJmuiden while his mother was at work, and he later said that his football began on a small square there.

 Club career

+Early years

+Stengs started out at the local amateur club SV DIOS, which he joined alongside Dani Gomes, the son of a youth coach there.
+He was scouted by HFC Haarlem and spent two years in their youth setup before joining the academy of AZ in 2009 at the age of ten.
+The move took him away from his familiar surroundings, and he attended school in Alkmaar from that point.